jmrnilsson/aoc-watcher/README.md

 | Running some other day  | `node .\main.js "2022-11"` |  Requires a debuggable browser and enviroment variables (see below). |

 ### ⭐ Notes on running
-Some enviroment variables needs to be set.
+Some environment variables needs to be set.
 Here an example (on Windows) but you might just want to change the script used or use an env-file.
 Days will be padded with single digit zero fill (for now). *On Windows I prefer to copy variables into a Powershell script.*

 ```pwsh